Have you ever felt like you were a failure? Maybe you’ve had a setback? Are you having a hard time growing and moving forward?

 When you make a mistake, don’t quit!
 Get help and try again!
 You ultimately will succeed!

 Mr. Armstrong writes, “What is your attitude?
 When you have sinned, have you been carelessly indifferent about it?
 You are on dangerous ground.
 Do you justify it, feel others are to blame?
 That will never justify your sins.
 Do you still desire to go God’s way?
 Then it’s not too late.
 Turn from sins, confess your sins—to God.
 Repent!
 Pick yourself up, with Christ’s helping hand, and go on overcoming and growing spiritually.”

-The man in Matthew could have said to Christ, I don’t want to do sell all I have, but I know it’s the right thing, could you help me?
+The man in Matthew could have said to Christ, I don’t want to sell all I have, but I know it’s the right thing.
+Could you help me?
 Christ would have helped him!
-And God the Father and Jesus Christ will help you if you ask!
+And God the Father, and Jesus Christ will help you if you ask!

 You can succeed!
 You can persevere!